nchietala/AutoADB/Readme.md

 1. Clone the repository.
 2. Install packages: `pip install -r requirements.txt`
 3. Run PyInstaller with the script: `pyinstaller --onefile --hidden-import=zeroconf._utils.ipaddress --hidden-import=zeroconf._handlers.answers -w .\AutoADB.py`

-## Tentative future plans

-- I may add a feature to allow the app to make it easier to browse and copy adb service names
-- I may add a feature to allow the app to generate and display adb pairing QR codes

 ## License